Rehearsal Venue / Times

 Camden Saxophone Band is an amateur group open to any saxophone players of any ability and age.
 Rehearsals are fun and friendly.
 We play jazz, pop, classical, latin and beyond!

 A friendly orchestra performing a diverse range of music to a high standard.
-Founded as Camden Chamber Orchestra in 1980, we re-branded in 2013 to reflect better the orchestra's size and repertoire.
-We rehearse on a weekly basis and perform three major orchestral concerts a year, as well as regular collaborations with Islington Choral Society.
+We have been a mainstay of musical life in north London for more than forty years with around 70 regular players.
+Under our Musical Director Levon Parikian, we seek to combine the familiar stapes of the Classical, Romantic and 20th century repertoire with less well-known and more challenging works.
+We rehearse on a weekly basis and perform three major orchestral concerts a year.
 We welcome enquiries from prospective new members.
 We don't hold auditions but invite new players to join us for an informal trial period.

 Holy Cross Church, Oldfield Lane South Greenford UB6 9NE, Monday 8pm -10pm